£1000 of BOOKIES FREE BETS

 Sportingbet Bookmaker, Casino & Poker

 Sportingbet Bookmaker is UK based (licensed in Alderney, Channel Islands) but has a global operation.
-It is listed on the London Stock Exchange.
+It is owned by GVC Holdings Plc, who bought the European side of the business in 2012.
 When SBT first launched in 1998 it was the third, not 'first' as they falsely claim, UK based online bookie.
 Back then its business plan was to serve the American market.
 However it had run-ins with the USA authorities, including having a director arrested, and the US government closed its loopholes so it was forced to stop accepting American clients.
 Since then it has concentrated on expanding its UK and European client base.
 The site is in choice of 21 languages.
 As well as the sports betting section, Sportingbet Bookmaker has an online casino and a poker room called Paradise Poker.

 OPINION: Sportingbet has demonstrated several examples of devious behaviour over the years.
 We do not recommend Sportingbet.
 In contrast, our number one recommended online bookmaker, the excellent Bet365 Online Bookmaker is fair with clients and partners alike and offers £200 (or currency equivalent) in free bets to new clients.